sormani/corona/README.md

 # coropy

-Calculating models of galactic coronae in python.
+This code constructs the models of rotating galactic coronae presented in the following paper:

-The code contained in this repository reproduces the models of the paper by Sormani et al. 2018 titled "Models of rotating coronae".
+Sormani et al. 2018, "Models of rotating coronae".